munki/mwa2/README.md

 #### run_mwa2.sh script details

-*   Clones `https://github.com/munki/mwa2.git` from GitHub into the script directory. (if needed)
+*   git clones `https://github.com/munki/mwa2.git` from GitHub into the script directory. (if needed)
 *   Copies `settings_template.py` to `settings.py` and asks you to edit it. (if needed)
 *   Creates the needed sqlite3 database. (if needed)
 *   Prompts you to create the initial superuser. (if needed)